jeraldlyh/telegram-shop/README.md

   - [Deployment](#deployment)

 ## Demo
 Demo can be found on Telegram via @teleshop_beta_bot.
 A dummy [visa card](https://stripe.com/docs/testing#charges-api) can be used for testing of the payment - 4242 4242 4242 4242 in Telegram.

-Note that the responses might be slow due to Heroku's web dyno sleeping, do wait for a couple of seconds for the bot to respond!
+<i>Note that the responses might be slow due to Heroku's web dyno sleeping, do wait for a couple of seconds for the bot to respond! </i>

 ## Features
 | Feature          | Description                                                                                                                        |      Released      |